 Type of Scope for Your AK 47

-The type of scope that you use in your AK-47 is going to be a function of what you’re using the rifle for.
-It simply not as easy as walking into a sporting goods store in choosing a scope based on whether or not it has a 7.62x39 bdc reticle or whether or not it can be used as a hunting scope.
+The type of scope that you use on your AK-47 is going to be determined by the function you intend your rifle to perform.
+It’s simply not as easy as walking into a sporting goods store and choosing a scope based on whether or not it has a 7.62x39 bdc reticle or whether or not it can be used as a hunting scope.